survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 ### What Could Be in a Package

-There’s no official recommendations on on what files to publish, except [a list](https://docs.npmjs.com/misc/developers#keeping-files-out-of-your-package) of files that should be ignored by default or included regardless of your settings (the ones listed above).
+There’s no official recommendations on what files to publish, except [a list](https://docs.npmjs.com/misc/developers#keeping-files-out-of-your-package) of files that should be ignored by default or included regardless of your settings (the ones listed above).

 The most controversial question is whether you should publish tests and documentation as part of an npm package.
 There’s a [good Stack Overflow discussion](https://stackoverflow.com/questions/25124844/should-i-npmignore-my-tests).

-Same can be said about the source code if you compile it before publishing.
-These files aren’t required to use the package but may be useful for some users, if they want to compile your code themselves or like to dig into packages on a plane.
+Same with the source code if you compile it before publishing.
+These files aren’t required to use the package but some people may want them to compile your code themselves or if they like to dig into packages on a plane.

 ### What Should Not Be in a Package